ibrofro/legui-legui-api/README.md

 ```
 - Create a project on firebase.
  [official link](https://console.firebase.google.com/ "Google's Homepage")
 - Install the Local Emulator Suite follow this [official link](https://firebase.google.com/docs/emulator-suite/install_and_configure "Emulator suite") to install it
+- When firebase CLI prompted you for services to install choose (Firestore,Cloud Function, and Local emulator suite).

 ## Usage

 ```python